captain-woof/CuteSharpSploit/README.md

 6. show all
 7. powershell
 8. help
+9. about
-9. exit
+10. exit
 ```

 ### Building 🔪

 Since the SharpSploit project has been implemented in .NET Framework 3.5 and 4.0 only, you need to use the proper references.

-**For targeting .NET Framework 3.5 platform, add references to all the DLLs within `sharpsploit-dlls\net35`.
-Similarly, for targeting .NET Framework 4.0 platform, add references to only all the DLLs within `sharpsploit-dlls\net40`.** *(Default is v3.5)*
+**For targeting .NET Framework 3.5 platform, use the project directory `CuteSharpSploit_net_35`, and add references to all the DLLs within `sharpsploit-dlls\net35`.
+Similarly, for targeting .NET Framework 4.0 platform, use the project directory `CuteSharpSploit_net_40`, and add references to all the DLLs within `sharpsploit-dlls\net40`.

 Alternatively, you can build your own set of SharpSploit libraries from [their repo](https://github.com/cobbr/SharpSploit), then add them as references as described above.